Introduction

 Understanding Special Education

-Special education is a program for students with different learning needs, including disabilities like learning, emotional, physical, or mental challenges.
-A special education teacher’s role involves more than imparting knowledge.
-It extends to helping students overcome their learning hurdles, building their confidence, and ultimately, enabling them to realize their full potential.
+Special education is a specific program for students whose learning needs are disparate from all students in a given school by encompassing special students with disabilities such as learning, emotional, physical, or mental challenges.
+The special educator’s role goes beyond imparting knowledge.
+Rather, it deals with helping the student overcome his learning hurdles, building up his confidence, and eventually enabling him to realize his own potential.

 The Essential Qualities of a Good Special Education Teacher